 The risk retention regulations in Regulation RR of the Securities Act require the sponsor, either directly or through its majority-owned affiliates, to retain an economic interest in the credit risk of the receivables.
-The depositor is a wholly-owned affiliate of CNH Industrial Capital America and will retain the required economic interest in the credit risk of the receivables to satisfy the sponsor's requirements under Regulation RR.
+The depositor is a whollyowned affiliate of CNH Industrial Capital America and will retain the required economic interest in the credit risk of the receivables to satisfy the sponsor's requirements under Regulation RR.

-The depositor will satisfy the risk retention requirements of Regulation RR by retaining an "eligible horizontal residual interest" under Regulation RR in the form of the certificates, funding an "eligible horizontal cash reserve account" under Regulation RR in the form of the spread account, and retaining \$520,000 of Class B notes as part of the "eligible horizontal residual interest" under Regulation RR.
-Under Regulation RR, the total fair value of the "eligible horizontal residual interest" (the certificates and the retained portion of the Class B notes) and the amount deposited in the "eligible horizontal cash reserve account" (the spread account) as a percentage of the sum of the fair value of the notes and the certificates on the closing date is greater than five percent.
+The depositor will satisfy the risk retention requirements of Regulation RR by retaining an "eligible horizontal residual interest" under Regulation RR in the form of the certificates and by funding an "eligible horizontal cash reserve account" under Regulation RR in the form of the spread account.
+Under Regulation RR, the total fair value of the "eligible horizontal residual interest" (the certificates) and the amount deposited in the "eligible horizontal cash reserve account"

+(the spread account) as a percentage of the sum of the fair value of the notes and the certificates on the closing date is greater than five percent.

 In general, the certificates represent the rights to the overcollateralization and excess spread not needed to make payments on the notes or to cover losses on the receivables.
 Because the certificates are subordinated to each class of notes and are only entitled to amounts not needed on a payment date to make payments on the notes or to make other required payments or deposits according to the priority of payments described in "Servicing Matters-Distributions", the certificates absorb all losses on the receivables by reduction of, first, the excess spread, and second, the overcollateralization, before any losses are incurred by the notes.
-The Class B notes are the most subordinate class of notes and will absorb losses after the certificates and the spread account.
 For a description of the credit enhancement available for the notes, including the excess spread and overcollateralization, see "Cash Flow and Credit Enhancement."

-The fair value of the certificates as of the closing date is approximately \$21.93 million, representing approximately 2.85% of the sum of the fair value of the notes and the certificates on the closing date.
-The fair value of the certificates and the amount on deposit in the spread account as of the closing date is expected to be approximately \$38.75 million, representing approximately 5.04% of the sum of the fair value of notes and the certificates on the closing date.
+The fair value of the certificates as of the closing date is approximately \$25.61 million, representing approximately 3.20% of the sum of the fair value of the notes and the certificates on the closing date.
+The fair value of the certificates and the amount on deposit in the spread account as of the closing date is approximately \$43.05 million, representing approximately 5.38% of the sum of the fair value of notes and the certificates on the closing date.

-The estimated fair value of the notes and the certificates is summarized below:
+The fair value of the notes and the certificates as of the closing date is summarized below:

 Fair Value (in millions) Fair Value (as a percentage)

-Class A-1 \$ 166.00 21.57%
+Class A-1 \$173.00 21.61%

-Class A-2a 197.80 25.71%

-Class A-2b 75.00 9.75%
+Class A-2 \$262.00 32.73%

-Class A-3 221.50 28.79%
+Class A-3 \$252.00 31.48%

-Class A-4 70.44 9.15%
+Class A-4 \$70.44 8.80%

-Class B 16.82 2.19%
+Class B \$17.44 2.18%

-Certificates 21.93 2.85%
+Certificates \$25.61 3.20%

-Total \$ 769.49 100.00%
+Total \$800.49 100.00%